Home › Intelligence › Personnel Accountability › McDay, Courtney

 Tenure Summary

 - Wright v.
-Mcday, No. 1:23-cv-04358 (N.D.
+Mcday, No. 1:23‑cv‑04358 (N.D.
 Ga. filed Sept.
-25, 2023) — the case is pending; no disposition has been entered.
+25 2023).
+Status: pending.
+No disposition or award recorded.

 Sources

 - CourtListener — docket for Wright v.
-Mcday
+Mcday.

 Positions Held